NeuralEnsemble/Networks_SIG/Report_CNS2018_Workshop.md

-Salvador presented the latest developments with [NetPyNE](http://www.netpyne.org/), a high level interface to the Neuron simulator designed to make geenration, simulation and analysis of large scale network models easier for users.
+Salvador presented the latest developments with [NetPyNE](http://www.netpyne.org/), a high level interface to the Neuron simulator designed to make generation, simulation and analysis of large scale network models easier for users.
 He presented the motivation for developing a new package like this, particularly the difficulty of incorporating realistic experimental data on cortical connectivity into network models.

 He discussed the high level format for NetPyNE, which makes it possible to specify the network in a compact, declarative fashion.
-He presented the options for running simulations using the package and analysing the results, using included methods.
+He presented the options for running simulations using the package and analysing the results, using inbuilt methods of the package.
 Import and export formats, including [NeuroML](http://www.neuroml.org) were outlined.

 A new graphical user interface (GUI) for NetPyNE has been developed and [released](https://github.com/MetaCell/NetPyNE-UI),